author135135/pyqt-timer/README.md

 # PyQt Timer widget
-Simple widget for learning PyQt
+Simple widget for learning PyQt.
+Only for Linux platform.